google/proto-lens/proto-lens-tutorial/README.md

 accessBaz foo = foo ^? maybe'bar . _Just . _Foo'Baz
 ```

-Our regular Message instances are generated:
+Our regular instances are generated:

 * `Lens.Labels.HasLens`
 * `Lens.Labels.HasLens'` for the various fields.
 These include `maybe'*` `HasLens'` instances for viewing the `Maybe` values.